mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that displays lines containing the pattern “root” from the file /etc/passwd Command that displays the number of lines that contain the pattern “bin” in the file /etc/passwd Command that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+Command that displays lines containing the pattern “root” from the file /etc/passwd Command that displays the number of lines that contain the pattern “bin” in the file /etc/passwd Command that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Command that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”